temmyscope/food/README.md

 - If I were to addd `nginx` to the project, with a few environment configuration updates, the project would be `production ready`.

 - If you encounter this error `1030 Got error 168 - 'Unknown (generic) error from engine' from storage engine` while running the `php artisan migrate`, then it's a result of low storage left; first run `docker system prune -a  --volumes`, then rebuild container and rerun

+- The database is persisted to the harddisk, hence if you need a fresh start when you rebuild the container, enter the app shell and run the following commands in this order:
+  - `php artisan migrate:rollback`
+  - `php artisan migrate`
+  - `php artisan db:seed`